-- Try to find questions that can be covered by the same Intent
+- try to find questions that can be covered by the same Intent;

 You can also limit the use case for the bot.
 Your chatbot is not an actual human and should only cover a narrow topic.
-It might be preferable to create multiple chatbots for different Domains or leave out some Intents entirely.
+It might be preferable to create multiple chatbots for different Domains, or you could leave out some Intents entirely.

 Writing Example Sentences

-Once you've decided on a list of Intents, you should provide the bot with no less than 30 Example Sentences for each Intent.
-It is important to use as varied a language as possible when providing the bot with Example Sentences.
+Once you've decided on a list of Intents, you should provide the bot with no fewer than 30 Example Sentences for each Intent.
+It is important to use as much language variation as possible when providing the bot with Example Sentences.

 Adding a Domain

-A folder will be added to your dashboard.
-This folder is your Domain.
+You'll then be taken to an overview where you'll select a language for your Domain at the top left.
+Press the box that says, “Start from scratch”.
+A new folder will be added to the list of Domains in your AI Manager.
+This is your new Domain.
 You can name that folder by double-clicking on the text.
 Please remember to create easily identifiable names for your Domains.

 Creating Example Sentences

-Testing your NLU data
+Testing your AI data

 We recommend that you run 10 independent tests with 10 colleagues who have not been involved in the development of the bot.
-Ask them to write a sentence, which has something to do with your Domains and Intents.
-The NLU Training Dashboard will then calculate the likelihood of the question being an expression of your activated Intents.
+Ask them to write a sentence that has something to do with your activated Domains and Intents.
+The AI Manager will then calculate the likelihood of the question being an expression of your activated Intents.

-- There are any user expressions that the bot fails to recognize.
+- there are any user expressions that the bot fails to recognize.

-Inserting your Intents in connections
+Inserting your Intents in Connections

-You also have the option of enabling the "Only validates if it has the Highest NLU Confidence" function to ensure that the Intent is only recognized if the NLU has the highest confidence that this is the correct Intent.
-Meaning, if the NLU has a higher confidence that another Intent than the one selected is the right one, then it will not match the connection at all.
+You also have the option of enabling the "Only validates if it has the Highest AI Confidence" function to ensure that the Intent is only recognized if the AI has the highest confidence that this is the correct Intent.
+That is, if the AI has a higher confidence that another Intent than the one selected is the right one, then it will not match the connection at all.